diogogithub/gnu-social/docs/developer/src/introduction.md

 The [Administrator](/administrator) one explains the step by step of how to install and maintain a GNU social instance, be it as node of The Free Network or as an intranet social network in a company setting.

 The [Designer](/designer) one is an in-depth overview of the design motifs, and the design language used.
 Useful for creating new plugins and help as a basis for new themes.

+# Tests

+When what you're looking for (usage instructions of anything), refer to the `tests` directory.
+The unit tests are properly commented and are very extensive, they try to cover every use scenario.